Notable Cases

 The tax team advised on the requirement to withhold tax on interest payments to foreign persons and assisted the foreign lenders in applying under the Double Taxation Treaty Passport Scheme.
 Freeths also prepared clearance applications to HMRC in respect of the Qualifying Private Placement Exemption.

-Key contacts: Adrian Hackett, Emily Edgar & Calum Kamara
+Tax advice provided by: Adrian Hackett, Emily Edgar & Calum Kamara

 Funding and investment (including EIS)